 How to change keyboard shortcuts on a Mac

 Now that you already know how to create custom keyboard shortcuts, it’s time to learn how to change existing ones.
-Simply follow the steps below to find out how to set new keystroke combinations on your Mac.
+Simply follow the steps below to find out how to edit keystroke combinations on your Mac.

 - Select one of the existing keystrokes and simply click on the shortcut set to edit it.
 Now you can use your keyboard to type a new command.

-Now you know how to make custom shortcuts and edit existing ones.
+Now you know how to make custom shortcuts and change existing Mac shortcuts.
 We can now move on to showing you some standard Mac keyboard shortcuts that may turn out to be very useful in daily use.

 The most useful Mac keyboard shortcuts